 Gamblers Anonymous Australia is supported by the International Service Office (ISO) located in Los Angeles, USA.
 To assist the ISO to function on a financial basis several Australian members contribute financially to the ISO through voluntary contributions.
 The amount is voluntary and completely up to the member depending on their personal circumstances.
 If you are interested in making a voluntary contribution to the ISO, set-up a permanent withdrawal from your bank account to your Regional Service Office bank account.
 Use "ISO Donation" as a reference.
 Your Regional Service Office will then transfer to the ISO in the first quarter of each year.
 Think for a minute how desperate we were when we first got to Gamblers Anonymous - then take the time to consider this worthwhile cause.

 An interview with Australia's longest abstinence member

-In July 2015 an interview was held with Sam A at his home in Woy Woy on the NSW Central Coast.
-He is Australia’s longest abstinence member.
-Sam hasn’t gambled for more than 50 years.
+In July 2015 an interview was held with Sam A at his home at Woy Woy on the NSW Central Coast.
+He is Australia's longest abstinence member.
+Sam hasn't gambled for more than 50 years.
 He started the first Regional Service Office in Australia in 1978 after a trip to the United States.
 Sam is 90 years old but still attends special birthday meetings in Sydney.
 Click here to listen.